-- Three Block Veterinary Officer Bandipora, Sonawari and Gurez headed by Block Veterinary Officer (02) and Incharge Block Veterinary Officer (01)=03 .
+- Three Block Veterinary Officers- Bandipora, Sonawari and Gurez headed by Block Veterinary Officers (02) and Incharge Block Veterinary Officer (01)=03 .

-- Rest Centres manned by paravets under supervision of Veterinary Assistant surgeon.
+- Rest Centres manned by paravets under supervision of Veterinary Assistant surgeons.

 - Animal Husbandry Extension Service.

-- Contribution to SGDP by production of Livestock products Milk, Eggs.
+- Contribution to UTGDP by production of Livestock products Milk, Eggs, Poultry Meat

 - Animal Health cover by way of treatment to Livestock against various Diseases; Vaccination.